 Related reading: How To Clean Nonstick Tawa?

 One of the key hazards of using nonstick cookware is that overheating can emit harmful fumes.
-How quickly the nonstick cookware overheats depends to a great extent on the thickness of the cookware.
+How quickly the nonstick cookware overheats depends to an extent on the thickness of the cookware.

 We dry heated pans on medium-high flame and found that a 11-inch pan with 2.5mm thickness touched 260 degrees Celsius in just 1 minute 40 seconds.
 But a 5 mm thick pan of the same size took 3 minutes.
 So, you can reduce the possibility of overheating by opting for thicker nonstick cookware.